AlehsanAliyev/WRO_2025_AZE/codes/README.md

 | Wrong-way car (Round 2) | `rasleft` / `rasright` HIGH | Someone on the wrong side | Hug the safe side for a timed interval |
 | Blocked front (Round 2) | `rasback` HIGH | Traffic jam ahead | Reverse until clear, then resume |

-## If You Tweak the Code Next
-- Keep the `distance` threshold in mind when adjusting speeds.
-Faster forward bursts may need a higher threshold so you do not double-trigger turns.
-- The color thresholds (`map(...)` results compared against `-8000` and `-5000`) are tuned to the lighting at competition.
-Recalibrate if the venue lighting changes.
-- Any new avoidance move should reset `lefttimer`, `righttimer`, and `distance` so the next behavior does not get confused by stale data.

-Ping me if you want to walk through specific motion timings; I sketched them all out while reading, so it is fresh in my head.